CQCL/phir/phir_spec_qasm.md

 ## Quantum operations

-The generic qop gate strucutre is:
+The generic qop gate structure is:

 ```json
 {